-behaving in an inappropriate manner at work.(9)(9) was placed on administrative leave and in 2011 removed for failure to follow instructions.
-(9)(9) filed several complaints/appeals in connection with the actions that led to (9)(9) removal from PBGC.
+behaving in an inappropriate manner at work. was placed on administrative leave and in 2011 removed for failure to follow instructions. filed several complaints/appeals in connection with the actions that led to removal from PBGC.

-During the period September 2015 through January 2016 Called individuals in PBGC 48 times and left voicemail messages.
-Those messages became increasingly threatening up to the point where Called individuals in PBGC 48 times and left voicemail messages.
+During the period September 2015 through January 2016 called individuals in PBGC 48 times and left voicemail messages.
+Those messages became increasingly threatening up to the point where finally made death threats to two PBGC employees.

-In January 2016, OIG coordinated with the Prince George's County Police Department (PGCPD) and PG County Crisis Services Center (PGCCSC)-(0) for about 10 minutes, and opined that [0] an officer to ^[0] residence, spoke with ^[0] for about 10 minutes, and opined that [0] checked out fine.
-PGCCSC attempted to contact ^[0] on two occasions in late January 2016, but on both occasions ^[0] was either not at home or did not answer the door.
+In January 2016, OIG coordinated with the Prince George's County Police Department (PGCPD) and PG County Crisis Services Center (PGCCSC)-

+Begin an officer to contact residence, spoke with on two occasions in late January 2016, but on both occasions was either not at home or did not answer the door.